Brazilian steelmakers say Chinese, Russian imports 'flooding' market

-SAO PAULO, Sept 26 (Reuters) - Cheaper steel from Russia and China is "flooding" Brazil's market, the chairman of Brazil's Aco industry group said on Tuesday, though a top executive said Chinese imports were less of a problem than a decade ago.
+SAO PAULO, Sept 26 (Reuters) - Cheaper steel from Russia and China is "flooding" Brazil's market, the chairman of Brazil's Aco industry group said on Tuesday, calling for higher taxation on steel imports.

 Jefferson de Paula, who also heads the Brazilian arm of No. 2 global steelmaker ArcelorMittal MT.LU, said during an industry event that "Chinese and Russian companies are flooding the market with steel products at subsidized prices."